-The holidays are nearly here and if you’d like to inspire wanderlust in your children in the new year, there are a variety of travel books just for kids that are designed to do just that.
+The holidays are around the corner and if you’re eager to inspire wanderlust in your kids in the new year, there are a variety of travel books just for kids that are designed to do just that.
 Each book or book series is well-suited for children eager to learn about the world around them through these fun and colorful books.
 Here are five of my favorites:

 2. The Mission Series.
 I’ve long been a fan of scavenger hunts as a way to engage children when taking in the sights in your hometown or half a world away, so the Mission series is worth a look.
-Titles like Mission Rome, Mission London, Mission Barcelona and Mission Washington, DC making learning fun as you and your kids traipse across cities exploring attractions and learning the history behind landmarks.
+Titles like Mission Rome, Mission London, Mission Paris, Mission New York and Mission Washington, DC making learning fun as you and your kids traipse across cities exploring attractions and learning the history behind landmarks.

 3. The Kid’s Guide to… Series.
 Fellow family travel writer, Eileen Ogintz, has written a number of travel guides just for children as part of her The Kid’s Guide to… series, including The Kid’s Guide to Denver, Boulder & Colorado’s Ski Country and The Kid’s Guide to San Diego.
 Each book is designed so that kids can be involved in the trip planning process while learning fun facts and playing games.
 Definitely consider these books when gearing up for your next road trip with kids.

 4. More Lonely Planet Kids Selections.
-Also from Lonely Planet Kids, look for The Lonely Planet Kids Travel Book: Mind-Blowing Stuff on Every Country in the World and Adventures Around the Globe, both of which were released last month.
+Also from Lonely Planet Kids, look for The Lonely Planet Kids Travel Book: Mind-Blowing Stuff on Every Country in the World and Adventures Around the Globe.
 Both books are chock full of colorful maps, photos and infographics designed to engage little ones with the world before taking a big trip overseas or just over the border.